Brightify/Fetcher/README.md

 * objectMapperPolymorph: `Polymorph` - Polymorph used for mapping objects passed to `Fetcher` (see [DataMapper](https://github.com/Brightify/DataMapper))
 * errorHandler: `ErrorHandler` - see [ErrorHandler](#errorhandler)
-* callQueue: `DispatchQueue` - Queue on which almost all logic behind `Fetcher` is done (including object mapping).
+* callQueue: `DispatchQueue` - Queue on which almost all of the logic behind `Fetcher` is done (including object mapping).
 Default is the background queue.
 * callbackQueue: `DispatchQueue` - Queue on which the callback passed in request is called.
 Default is the main queue.

-`Fetcher` can have aditional configuration done by `register` methods:
+`Fetcher` can have additional configuration done by `register` methods:

 ```Swift
 func register(requestEnhancers: [RequestEnhancer])